 It’s then divided up and given to the locals with slices of French bread – cut from loaves 1.5 metres long.

 More somber events take place in Corsica, still a deeply catholic island where Good Friday processions are celebrated.
 The main events are in Bonifacio, Calvi and Erbalunga.
 The best known, U Catenacciu (the Chained Man), takes place in Sartène.
 A chained and hooded penitent reenacts Christ’s journey to Calvary, carrying a cross along a steep route across the town accompanied by other penitents, similarly dressed.
 It takes place after dark with candles lighting the way.
 The identity of the penitent, who’s chosen from a long list of volunteers, is known only to the parish priest

 Watch YouTube for a short film of this extraordinary but very strange and to me, rather sinister, procession.
 The music is quite beautiful.

 If you’re in Alsace over Easter, make sure you go to one of the special markets.
 Towns are covered in Easter-related decorations as stalls fill the streets with both chocolate and live bunnies and more.

 In Provence, the town of L’Isle-sur-la-Sorgue holds its annual Easter antiques fair over the Easter weekend.
-This year it’s from April 10th to 13th, 2020.
+This year it’s from April 15 to 18, 2022.
 The town is almost entirely devoted to antiques, and is one of the biggest antique centres in Europe.
-At Easter it expands into the streets and expands into brocante and bargains that the normal punter can pick up for a song.
+At Easter it expands into the streets and includes bric-a-brac and bargains that the normal punter can pick up for a song.